zhanxw/rvtests/README.md

     vcf2kinship --inVcf input.vcf.gz --ped input.ped --bn --xHemi --out output

-NOTE: you need to provide a pedigree file (PED) in the above case, as `vcf2kinship` need the sex information of samples.
+NOTE: you need to provide a pedigree file (PED) in the above case, as `vcf2kinship` needs the sex information of samples to construct kinship for sex chromosome.

 # Resources